jjma22/terraform-network/README.md

 We want this to be production ready so your solution should have

-* Completed using terraform
+- Completed using terraform
-* A production ready network setup with both public and private subnets
+- A production ready network setup with both public and private subnets
-* Utilise remote state for storing the terraform state
+- Utilise remote state for storing the terraform state
-* Make use of terraform variables and looping where required
+- Make use of terraform variables and looping where required
+- Make your code as DRY and reusable as possible by creating modules where you can
-* The HTML page must be served by back an NGINX web server
+- The HTML page must be served by back an NGINX web server
-* The NGINX web server must reside within EC2 instances that are within the public subnet
+- The NGINX web server must reside within EC2 instances that are within the public subnet
-* The NGINX web server should respond on port 80
+- The NGINX web server should respond on port 80
-* You should design for failure - we do not want a loss of service if one of the EC2 instances fails
+- You should design for failure - we do not want a loss of service if one of the EC2 instances fails
-* Be considerate and intentional of how your files and directory structures are named
+- Be considerate and intentional of how your files and directory structures are named
-* A comprehensive **INSTRUCTIONS.md** file that provide instructions on how to use the repository and how to get things working
+- A comprehensive **INSTRUCTIONS.md** file that provide instructions on how to use the repository and how to get things working

 Having to understand software that you might not have come across, such as NGINX in this scenario, is part of being a cloud engineer.
 You will experience development teams creating apps in all different languages and approaches - you have to work out how to get them deployed so this exercise is the perfect preparation to try and work that out.

 ## Tearing things down